bloomen/transwarp/README.md

     std::size_t id;  // the task id
     std::string name;  // the task name
     tw::task_type type;  // the task type
-    std::string executor;  // the name of the task-specific executor (if exists) std::vector<std::shared_ptr<node>> parents;  // the list of parents (if exists) };
+    std::vector<std::shared_ptr<node>> parents;  // the list of parents (if exists) };